-After the volume of a container is calculated, you need to obtain the average weight of four or more containers.
-Be careful to take a random sample of the catch and to fill all your containers consistently to the same level.
-Then simply divide the average weight of a container of fish by the average volume of fish in a container to calculate the density value for that haul.
-By using the volume of the fish in the codend or fish bin and the density of your sample fish, you can calculate a total catch weight estimate.
+After the volume of the sample is calculated, sum its total weight.
+Then simply divide the total sample weight by the total volume to obtain the density value for that haul.
+If you are not confident in your sample technique, examine your work.
+Remember it is important to take a random sample of the catch and to fill your container(s) consistently to the same level.
+Using the volume of the fish in the codend or fish bin and the density of your sample fish, you can, calculate a total catch weight estimate.
 Remember: